eestrada/psyllium/README.md

   # `value` implicitly calls `join`, so the explicit `join` calls above are
   # not strictly necessary.
   result1 = fiber1.value

+  # This will raise an exception, just like Thread does.
   result2 = fiber2.value
 end
 ```